 Whenever I find myself organizing my desk, surfing iTunes, checking my favourite Austrian Economics financial blogs … I know I’m avoiding doing actual work.

 Our goal is to do one to four productive 45 minutes blocks of time every day.

 Some days because of meetings or events we only do one but other days we can do up to four.

-That leaves enough time in the day to handle email and voice mails and deal with problems that pop up.
+That leaves enough time in the day to handle email and voicemails and deal with problems that pop up.

 We recently interviewed Verne Harnsih for our Rock Star Inner Circle Members.
-He’s the author of mastering the Rockefeller Habits … a must read for any business builder by the way.
+He’s the author of Mastering the Rockefeller Habits … a must read for any business builder by the way.

-Anyway, he mentioned that from all the entrepeneurs he has dealt with over the years the ones who get the most results are the ones who have the ability to do a couple of productive things … EVERY DAY.
+Anyway, he mentioned that from all the entrepreneurs he has dealt with over the years the ones who get the most results are the ones who have the ability to do a couple of productive things … EVERY DAY.